Breus' mole

-Breus' mole is a massive, subchorionic, tuberous hematoma, formed out of maternal blood in the uterus in pregnancy.
+Breus' mole is a massive, subchorionic, tuberous hematoma formed from maternal blood in the uterus during pregnancy.
 It was first described by Karl Breus in 1892.

 Cause and pathogenesis

 It is a rare disease, with an incidence of 1 in 1200 placentas.
-Women with cardiac problems, disorders of circulation, monosomy, hypertension and diabetes are predisposed to Breus' mole.
-The mole is formed as a sub-chorionic hematoma, formed out of the intervillous blood, causing progressive accumulation of the clotting substance called fibrin with increasing gestational age.
-Evidence from Southern blot test reveals that 85 percent of the clotted material is maternal blood.
+Women with cardiac problems, disorders of circulation, monosomy, hypertension, and diabetes are predisposed to Breus' mole.
+The mole is formed as a subchorionic hematoma formed out of the intervillous blood, causing progressive accumulation of a clotting substance called fibrin with increasing gestational age.
+Evidence from the Southern blot test reveals that 85 % of the clotted material is maternal blood.
 Breus mole is reported to be found in the placentas of macerated stillborn foetuses, indicating that massive subchorionic hematoma could have been the cause of their demise.
 A massive Breus' mole can cause disturbances in blood flow in the spiral arteries and might result in intrauterine growth restriction of the foetus.